 Your Voice Matters!

 In recent months, we've witnessed a significant amount of advocacy around social justice issues such as addressing racial injustice and systemic racism, greater access to healthcare, home and food insecurity, wealth inequality and unemployment, climate change, and more.
-With that in mind, Lurie College is organizing a Student Social Justice Short Film Festival to amplify the voices of middle school, high school, community college, and university students around what social justice issues are significant to them.
+With that in mind, Lurie College has organized a Student Social Justice Short Film Festival to amplify the voices of middle school, high school, community college, and university students around what social justice issues are significant to them.

 Social Justice Film Festival Details

 - The deadline to submit a video was Monday, October 26.

 - Films should be between 1-3 minutes and can take a variety of creative forms - interviews, monologues, spoken word, animated, music videos, etc. - the film creators can let their imaginations determine the direction of their films.